trey/cn-marketing/src/policies/terms.md

 ## Payment

-1. Billing is managed through [Stripe](https://stripe.com) and all plan management is done on their website via [the Subscription section of your settings page](https://app.cassettenest.com/settings/#subscription).
+1. Billing is managed through [Paddle](https://paddle.com) and all plan management can be done via [the Subscription section of your settings page](https://app.cassettenest.com/settings/#subscription).
 2. _**Currently, a paid plan is only a way of supporting ongoing development of Cassette Nest--there is no limitation of the functionality of the application.** In the future, we plan to offer a free trial period and then put your account in **read-only** if you don’t subscribe (or your subscription lapses or is canceled)._

 ## Cancellation and Termination